tsmaeder/che-theia/CONTRIBUTING.md

         name: JAVA_HOME
 ```

   Notice the two environment variables we added: `THEIA_PLUGIN_ENDPOINT_DISCOVERY_PORT`and `THEIA_PLUGINS`.
 The will be used to tell the plugin host process we will run in the container where to announce it's presence and where to pick up the plugins it should run.
+Note that if you want to make the development process more realistic, you can point the THEIA_PLUGINS variable to some non-shared location, as would be the case in a real Che workspace.
+Anything in `/tmp` would serve.

 We'll also have to add the discovery endpoint setting to the container running the theia backend: